mpruna/Wifi_analysis_using_Elk_Stack/README.md

 ### Wifi analysis using airckrack-ng and elasticsearch

-A while back I was interested in security, it seemed at that point a sexy domain and let's be fair there's something special about being a hacker or at least in Hollywood there is some `it factor` about it.
-At that time I began experimenting with Kali Linux, and it's adjacent software, and I ended up getting a Wireless Penetration testing certification from Offensive Security.
-Now it's time to put my knowledge into practice and do an analysis of the WiFi access point in my City using `aircrack-ng` and `Elasticsearch`.
+A while back I was interested in security.
+There is something special about being a hacker, something mysterious, something that captures your imagination, and even in Hollywood, there are a lot of movies centered around security related topics.
+It has that "it factor," and I ended up getting a Wireless Penetration testing certification from Offensive Security.
+Now it's time to put my knowledge into practice and do an analysis of the wifi access point in my City using aircrack-ng and elasticsearch.

-Kali Linux is a Debian based distribution that with software used mainly in penetration testing.
+Kali Linux is a Debian based distribution used mainly in penetration testing.
 For example, Kali has specialized software for:
 * Information Gathering
 * Vulnerability Assessment
 * Web Application Analysis
 * Wireless attacks
+* Web Application Exploit
+* Database Exploit

 Kali version: